othis001/solutions/README.md

 numbers of swaps necessary to ensure K girls will be seated together.
 Note we may only swap adjacent seats.

-## candy.cpp

-This is a program that takes as input an array of scores where the ith score corresponds to the ith student sitting in a row.
-The teacher wants to give out candy to the students subject to 2 constraints.

-1) Every student gets at least one piece of candy.

-2) If a student scored higher than one of their neighbors, they must receive more candy than that neighbor.

-This program will calculate the minimum amount of candy needed.

 ## connections.cpp

 This function takes as input an array of positive integers that